 The Special Issue will be organised based on an open call for papers - we do not consider Special Issues based on papers from a conference.

-The person with special responsibility for consideration of special issues will evaluate the proposal in collaboration with the Editor in Chief (EiC).
-The evaluation takes into account various issues including the technical merit, need and relevance, timeliness, and feasibility of such a special issue.
-The EiC makes the final decision on the special issue proposal.
+The Editor in Chief will evaluate the proposal.
+The evaluation takes into account various issues including the technical merit, need and relevance, timeliness, and feasibility of such a Special Issue.
+The Editor in Chief makes the final decision on the Special Issue proposal.
 The decision could be acceptance, rejection or a revision of the proposal.
-The person with special responsibility for consideration of Special Issues and the EiC may again review a revised proposal.

 Phase 3- Call for Papers:

-If a proposal is accepted, the Guest Editor is asked to prepare a call for papers (CFP) formatted to one transactions page so that it can be published in our transactions.
+If a proposal is accepted, the Guest Editor is asked to prepare a call for papers (CFP) so that it can be published in our transactions.
 The CFP should include all relevant information such as the theme, topic, deadlines, and submission guidelines.

 The CFP must include an instruction to authors suggesting them to ensure the ‘Special Edition’ option is ticked on submission and mention something like "This paper is for the special issue on XXXX" in their covering letter to the Editor at the time of submission through Manuscript-Central.